 Finally, there are external factors, special allowances, and additional considerations that you need to be aware of that can impact a lender's willingness to lend to you.

 We will now explore each topic in more detail.
 Use the anchor links below to navigate the various sections of this page and you can always click the "Table of Contents" links at the bottom right of each section to return here.
 There are also buttons that will open more extensive resources for each section.
 Feel free to use the chat box on the right hand side if you have questions at any point or reach out when you feel ready.Table of Contents

 Income Requirements for a Mortgage

-"You have to prove that your income is reliable and sufficient enough to pay for your new mortgage as well as your existing debts."
+"You have to prove that your income is reliable and sufficient enough to pay for your new mortgage as well as your existing debts"

-First, you have to prove you reliably make money.
-That means steady and predictable income sufficient to cover all your payments, including loans, credit cards, credit lines, support, etc. and – of course – the new mortgage payment and property taxes.
+First, to qualify for a mortgage, you have to prove that you reliably make money.
+That means steady and predictable income sufficient to cover all of your payments and financial obligations, including loans, credit cards, credit lines, support payments, etc. and – of course – the new mortgage payment and property taxes.